damonitor/damonitor.github.io/blog_src/content/posts/damon_publications_talks.md

 Full list of upcoming and past publications and talks
 -----------------------------------------------------

+Below is a list of past and upcoming publications and talks covering DAMON.
+The list is not exhaustive and is compiled to the best of our ability, as some publications or presentations may have been made without the knowledge of the DAMON maintainers.
+If you find a publication or announcement that should be added to this list, please let us know at sj@kernel.org and/or damon@lists.linux.dev.

 - SeongJae Park, __Page-level and Fleet-wide Data Access Monitoring for Meta.__
   In _Linux Plumbers Refereed Track_, Dec 2025.